governify/assets-pompeia/README.md

-# assets-bluejay
+# assets-pompeia
-Assets for Bluejay Project
+Assets for Pompeia Project